 “Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he.”
 (Matthew 11:11)

-“Well, God wouldn’t make me like this, and God wouldn’t want me to struggle.
-He loves me for who I am, so this must be how he made me.
+“Well, God doesn’t want me to struggle.
+He loves me for who I am, and this is how he made me.
 He wants me to be happy!
-It’s the main stream Christians who have it wrong, and they are being hateful when attempting to change who God made me to be.”
+It’s the conservative Christians who have it wrong, and they are being hateful when attempting to change who God made me to be.”

-*Second, it’s not who God made you to be.
 God made you to be in relationship with him, but that doesn’t mean that we won’t have major struggles in our lives.
 Jesus himself told us that we would suffer in the world but that we shouldn’t worry because He has overcome the world.
 It’s okay to be broken.
-In fact, our brokenness is what brings us closer to God because.
-In our brokenness, we are allowed to see the goodness of our Heavenly Father.
-If you are struggling with understanding this idea, then maybe you have either – never truly been broken, or you have given up and turned your brokenness into a sin.
-In our brokenness, we have a choice to allow that to become sin, or to give your brokenness to God and overcome it!
+In fact, our brokenness is what brings us closer to God.
+Only in our brokenness are we allowed to see the goodness of our Heavenly Father.
+If you are struggling with understanding this idea, then maybe you have never truly been broken, or you have given up and turned your brokenness into a sin.
+Ultimately, there are two options when choosing what to do with your brokenness.

 “Take up your cross and follow Me” means being willing to die in order to follow Jesus.
 This is called “dying to self.”
 It’s a call to absolute surrender.
 After each time Jesus commanded cross bearing, He said, “For whoever wants to save his life will lose it, but whoever loses his life for me will save it.
 What good is it for a man to gain the whole world, and yet lose or forfeit his very self?”
 (Luke 9:24-25).
 Although the call is tough, the reward is matchless.